 - Limited Liability Company (LLC): a minimum of two shareholders.
 Minimum start-up capital QR200,000.

-- Shareholding Company: capital is divided into tradable shares that are equal in value.
+- Shareholding Company: capital divides into tradable shares of equal value.

 Investment funds in Qatar

 According to Investopedia, an investment fund is defined as “a supply of capital belonging to numerous investors used to collectively purchase securities; while each investor retains ownership and control of his own shares.”
 An investment fund provides a broader selection of investment opportunities, greater management expertise, and lower investment fees than investors might be able to obtain on their own, it adds.
 Types of investment funds available to foreign investors and expats in Qatar include mutual funds and equity funds.

 Qatar National Bank’s (QNB) Al Watani equity fund is available to resident expats and non-resident foreign nationals.
 The minimum investment is QR20,000.
 Commercial Bank of Qatar offers a range of mutual funds from various asset management companies/fund houses.
 Investment levels start at QR10,000.
 Doha Bank offers a systematic investment plan; meanwhile, HSBC Qatar offers emerging market equities, developed market equities, fixed income, and alternatives to expats resident in Qatar who already have an HSBC bank account.